SelfMagician/Magic/index.md

 -   Reading.
 [Switch{On/Off}]
 -   Entry.
 [Switch{On/Off}]
 -   Exit.
 [Switch{On/Off}]
--   Eject.
+-   Eject Non-Selfs and Dead Selfs.
 [Once]
+-   Eject all Non-Selfs and Dead Selfs.
+[Once]
 -   Souls, Soul fragments and Cords color.
 [Forever On]
--   Head top ring with color for Non-Self and Dead Self.
+-   Head top ring with color for Non-Selfs and Dead Selfs.
 [Forever On]
--   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Self and Dead Self.
+-   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Selfs and Dead Selfs.
 [Forever On]
 -   Infinite Energy for Self.
 [Forever On]
 -   Infinite Magic units for Self.
 [Forever On]
 -   Infinite Cords and Soul fragments for Self.
 [Forever On]
 -   Infinite Avatars for Self.
 [Forever On]
 -   No spell Magic.
 [Forever On]
--   No Non-Self and Dead Self magic in and on Self and things.
+-   No Non-Selfs and Dead Selfs magic in and on Self and Self things.
 [Forever On]
+-   No Non-Selfs and Dead Selfs in and on Self things.
--   No deletion of memory by Non-Self and Dead Self.
+-   No deletion of memory by Non-Selfs and Dead Selfs.
 [Forever On]
--   No memory and foresight by Non-Self and Dead Self.
+-   No memory extraction and foresight by Non-Selfs and Dead Selfs.
 [Forever On]
--   No spell magic by Non-Self and Dead Self on Self and things.
+-   No spell magic by Non-Selfs and Dead Selfs on Self and Self things.
 [Forever On]
--   No Self memory and Self foresight, in and on Self and things by Non-Self and Dead Self.
+-   No Self memory and Self foresight, in and on Self and Self things by Non-Selfs and Dead Selfs.
 [Forever On]
--   No Non-Self and Dead Self in and on Self and things, without Self consent.
-[Forever On]
--   No naked Body of Self by Non-Self and Dead Self.
+-   No naked Body of Self by Non-Selfs and Dead Selfs.
 [Forever On]
 -   No gender replacement with Magic.
 [Forever On]
 -   No Body part misplacement with Magic.
 [Forever On]
 -   No copying of Self, Self Avatars, Self Voice by Non-Self and Dead Self.
 [Forever On]